5.13 Overview of regression diagnostics

 If the assumptions are not valid, the results might not be correct.
 To make matters worse, there may be a few individual observations that cause problems.
 There may be outliers, observations with outcomes that are very different from what the regression model predicts, that could lead to problems with the normality or constant variance assumptions.
 There may be influential observations, observations that if removed would result in large changes in the regression coefficient estimates.
 It is not encouraging to find that the results depend heavily on just a few observations!

 Finally, collinearity is an issue that is not present in SLR that we have to consider in MLR.
 Collinearity has to do with how correlated the predictors are with each other.
-In the extreme case, if two predictors are completely redundant, the equation that is being solved when fitting the regression model has no solution – you cannot get a coefficient for a predictor with the definition “the effect of this predictor while holding all other predictors fixed” if there is another predictor that is exactly correlated since you cannot vary one while holding the other fixed.
+In the extreme case, if two predictors are completely redundant, the equation that is being solved when fitting the regression model has no unique solution.
+There is no unique coefficient for a predictor with the definition “the effect of this predictor while holding all other predictors fixed” if there is another predictor that is perfectly correlated with it; you cannot vary the predictor while holding the other fixed.
 Even when the redundancy is only partial, correlations between predictors can cause regression results to be unstable.

 The following sections go into detail regarding each of the above.
 Each section describes the impact of an issue, its diagnosis, and potential solutions when the diagnosis is not favorable.